nomadyus/dotfiles/README.md

 - change layout: `[space]`
 - cycle panes: `Ctr+o`

 To view all created windows out of the `tmux` session use the command `tmux ls`.
 In order to kill a window the command `tmux kill-window -t {WINDOW_ID}` is used.
-In order to kill all windows the command `tmux kill-serve` is used.
+In order to kill all windows the command `tmux kill-server` can be used.
 **NOTE**:To view all possible *key bindings* use the command `tmux list-keys`.
 And to include the command to clear the screen using the key **Ctl+k** use the command `tmux bind -n C-k send-keys -R \; send-keys C-l \; clear-history`

 ### 2. Git